Warren Dodd, PhD is an Assistant Professor in the School of Public Health and Health System at the University of Waterloo and research group leader

 Kathy is pursuing her MSc in Public Health and Health Systems at the University of Waterloo.
 Kathy obtained a BSc in Health Sciences at Wilfrid Laurier University in 2018, where she completed her thesis on AIDS service organizations awareness and access among men who have sex with men in the Region of Waterloo, under the supervision of Dr. Robb Travers and Dr. Todd Coleman.
 She hopes to expand her research interests by exploring the social determinants of global health, understanding healthcare delivery and management, and developing effective health policies that enable marginalized populations to access healthcare services.

 Sara is pursuing her MSc in Public Health and Health Systems at the University of Waterloo.
 She obtained a BAS in Agriculture and International Development from the University of Guelph in 2016.
-She has worked as a research assistant in cropping systems, molecular biology, agricultural development, as well as global health, and spent the past year working for a local NGO in Korba, Chhattisgarh, India.
-Sara looks forward to continuing to explore the connections between smallholder agriculture, livelihood development, the dimensions of wellness, and global health.
+She has been a research assistant in cropping systems, molecular biology, agricultural development, as well as global health, and spent 2017-2018 working for an NGO based in Korba, Chhattisgarh, India.
+Sara enjoys exploring the connections between smallholder agriculture, livelihood sustainability, food security, and the various dimensions of wellness.
+She is currently researching livelihood opportunities for young people in rural areas of Honduras.

 Monica is currently completing an independent study around public health policy and programming in the Philippines under the supervision of Dr. Dodd.
 Her research interests revolve around understanding the social and ecological determinants of health to address existing health inequities especially in a global context.
 At the University of Waterloo, Monica is a research assistant for the Diversity and Intergroup Relations Psychology Lab and an interviewer at the University of Waterloo Survey Research Centre.